 My Path to Today –

-My plan after college was to work a few years in the corporate ag world, then move back to the farm.
-I learned a lot, very quickly, when I got out in the real world.
-Graduating from college during the 80’s farm crisis, I lost two jobs in three years due to the struggling ag economy.
-I quickly found out that those who work closely with farmers also feel real financial pain when farmers are hurting.
-Both farmers and their suppliers need to be financially nimble and adaptable to survive.
+Maybe your plan after college was to work a few years in the corporate ag world, then move back to the farm.
+That would make sense – there have been plenty of tough years on the farm, especially in the ‘80s.
+I personally lost 2 jobs in 3 years due to the struggling ag economy, quickly finding out that those who work closely with farmers also feel real financial pain when farmers are hurting.
+Both farmers and their suppliers need to be financially nimble to survive.

 While we’ve helped many people in our 30+ years (and plan on continuing to do so for many more), working with farmers and ag business owners is certainly a passion for me.
 They put their faith in God to provide every year, usually taking huge financial risks to help put food on our tables.
 And in agriculture, as in wealth management, proper planning really matters.
 The right equipment, the right seed, the best herd health practices, the best planning.
 It all makes a difference.